dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1501.md

 Device  Independence

-As an example of this kind of thinking, let’s take a trip back to the 1960s, when computers were teenagers and most programmers were mathematicians or engineers from other disciplines (and-one third or more were women).
+As an example of this kind of thinking, let's take a trip back to the 1960s, when computers were teenagers and most programmers were mathematicians or engineers from other disciplines (and-one third or more were women).

 In those days we made a lot of mistakes.
-We didn’t know they were mistakes at the time, of course.
+We didn't know they were mistakes at the time, of course.
 How could we?

 One of those mistakes was to bind our code directly to the IO devices.
 If we needed to print something on a printer, we wrote code that used the IO instructions that would control the printer.
 Our code was device dependent.